-3.1.1 Item 'Identifier' Statement
+Item 'Identifier' Statement

-The first pescriptor contains the ID of the Item elements.
+The first Descriptor contains the ID of the Item elements.
 This is used to uniquely identify the digital object (e.g. with an urn:nbn).
-This ID is wrapped in a statement with a DII Identifier element.
+This ID is wrapped in a Statement with a DII Identifier element.
 For example: